AttorneyOnline/docs/AO Documentation/docs/authoring/misc.md

 In both cases, `effects.ini` must be present in the effect folder so that the client can determine which effects can be displayed.

-Supported effect formats are the same as character animation formats (GIF, PNG, APNG, WebP).
+Supported effect formats are the same as the character formats (GIF, PNG, APNG, WebP).

 Effect icons must be `base/misc/[effects folder]/icons` inside the effect folder and should be no bigger than 16x16.